 Complications in detection of cis-acting loci

 In most eQTL studies, there is a dominant signature of cis-acting loci.
 However, in this pathogen, the dominant pattern was one of trans-eQTL with few cis-eQTL.
 A deeper investigation suggested that this may be due to genetic factors that complicate our ability to identify the cis-acting SNPs.
 B. cinerea has high haplotype diversity, and in the three gene clusters investigated, there were potential rare cis-acting variants that fall below the minor allele cutoff for GWA.
 Further, the identified cis-acting variants were often deletions that create allelic heterogeneity and are not incorporated into the GWA algorithm, thus complicating the GWA analysis of these regions.
 To fully understand the pattern of potential cis-acting loci in B. cinerea would require a deeper investigation of structural variation by incorporating long-read sequencing.
-Additionally, the GWA algorithms would need to be recoded to allow for simultaneous use of both SNP and presence/ absence polymorphism data (Wang, Roux et al. 2018). in cross-species eQTL
+Additionally, the GWA algorithms would need to be recoded to allow for simultaneous use of both SNP and presence/ absence polymorphism data (Wang, Roux et al. 2018).

+Polygenic modules in cross-species eQTL

 Individual genes in the host displayed a polygenic basis of expression modulation from many significant transcript-SNP associations.
 This contrasts with previous studies in which each host expression profile was explained by only a single major-effect pathogen locus {Guo 2017}.
 This suggests that the modulation of host genes by pathogen genetics are robust to variation or silencing of individual pathogen genes.